rachfop/takomo-docs/docs/deployment-targets/deploying-stacks-to-targets.md

 ## Attaching Config Sets to Deployment Groups and Targets

-Once you have the config sets thought out and configured, you need to determine to which deployment targets you want to deploy them.
-You do this by attaching config sets to deployment groups and targts.
-When you attach a config set to a deployment target, it becomes attached to all deployment targets that belong to the deployment group, and is also inherited by all child deployment groups.
+Once you have the config sets thought out and configured, you need to determine which deployment targets you want to deploy them.
+You do this by attaching config sets to deployment groups and targets.
+When you attach a config set to a deployment target, it becomes attached to all deployment targets that belong to the deployment group and is also inherited by all child deployment groups.

 ### Example: Attaching config sets